Priscilla-B/Sales-Analysis/intro_to_python.md

 ## What are some uses of python?
 - Data Analysis
-- Machine Learning
+- Machine Learning and Artificial Intelligence
 - Web Development
+- Game Development
+- Mobile and Desktop Applications
--
+- Task Automation

 ## Companies using Python
 - Google uses python in its web search system
+- ESRI uses python as an end-user customization tool for its popular GIS mapping products
+- Youtube is largely written in python.
+Same with Reddit, Pinterest and Instagram
+- Companies like Uber, Goldman Sachs, Paypal, Netflix and Google require developers and data specialists to work with python.
 - Intel, Cisco, HP, Seagate, Qualcomm, and IBM use python for hardware testing
-- ESRI uses python as an end-user customization tool for its popular GIS mapping products
-- Youtube is largely written in python

 ## Algorithm vs Program
 - An algorithm is an idea or a way to solve a problem